olmsteadproperties/FrontEndTesting/tests.md

 1. Sets up `Lender` payment account with `IAV` and `TD Bank`:
 1. Change `plan level` to the `highest`
 1. Creates a `new loan`
-1. Creates and adds a new `Borrower `account
+1. Creates and add a new `Borrower `account
 1. Accepts email invite sent to `Borrower` email
 1. Add `Partner`
 1. Accepts email invite sent to `Partner` email
 1. Add `Team Member`
 1. Accepts email invite sent to `Team Member` email
+1. Remove `Borrower` from loan
 1. Remove `Partner` from loan
 1. Delete `Team Member`
 1. Delete loans